cncf/kubernetes-community-days/content/organizing-creating-website.md

 ![Screenshot](/admin/img/howto/createevent.png)

- * Enter the name: “year-yourcity/”
+ * Enter the name: “year-yourlocation/”
  * Next enter ``.empty” (this will create your event folder)
- * Scroll to the bottom and enter your comments on what you did (i.e. “created year-yourcity”
+ * Scroll to the bottom and enter your comments on what you did (i.e. “created year-yourlocation”
  * Click “Commit new file”

 ![Screenshot](/admin/img/howto/event2.png)